microsoft/ai.ed/BUILD.md

 This project consists of two components:

-1. **PyMACER** is a Python adaptation of [MACER: A Modular Framework for Accelerated Compilation Error Repair.](https://github.com/purushottamkar/macer).
+1. A repair engine.
+Currently, we are relying on **PyMACER** as a repair engine, which is a Python adaptation of [MACER: A Modular Framework for Accelerated Compilation Error Repair.](https://github.com/purushottamkar/macer). `PyMACER` is *NOT* part of Microsoft and will be moved out of this repo.
-2. **vscode-extension** provides the front-end experience pf PyMACER in Visual Studio Code.
+2. **vscode-extension** provides the front-end experience of python tutor in VS code.

 Both of these components are in the `ai-compile` directory.